 Polish American Journal / June 2006

-Whitman Park section of Camden (N.J.) who took much pride, much satisfaction, and much glory in her home, her family, the street and the neighborhood.
-There never was a need for organized, community clean up
+Park section of Camden (N.J.) who took much pride, much satisfaction, and much glory in her home, her family, the street and the neighborhood.
+There never was a need for organized, community clean up crusades in

-crusades in this section of the city.
-For goodness sake, if the saying “Cleanliness is next to Godliness” holds true, then the area was on the threshold of Heaven, as were almost all the Polish
+this section of the city.
+For goodness sake, if the saying “Cleanliness is next to Godliness” holds true, then the area was on the threshold of Heaven, as were almost all the Polish neighborhoods

-this uncorroborated rumor that Prince Mieszko I, who introduced Christianity to Poland in 966, won a Heaven poker game with St. Peter.
-At stake was an extra “clean gene,” that since then has been
+uncorroborated rumor that Prince Mieszko I, who introduced Christianity to Poland in 966, won a Heaven poker game with St. Peter.
+At stake was an extra “clean gene,” that since then has been imbedded in

 She would be out bright and early every Saturday morning like most neighbors, scrubbing the porch, the rocking chairs, the steps, the sidewalk, even her part of the street.
 Anything that was

 stationary was fair game.

 “Very dangerous is a Polish woman with a soapy bucket of water and a scrub brush,” the mailman was heard to say.
 “If I don’t keep moving I’m liable to get scrubbed down